 Figure 6.2 – Verifying "orig" TN is in-scope for PASSporTs signed with delegate certificate credentials

-Editor’s Note: add example of TN by value reference

-Editor’s Note: Add key usage to every box of all diagrams.

 Editor’s Note: Add claims constraints to appropriate clause.

 Any failure of the above certificate validation checks shall be treated as a verification failure (response code 437 'unsupported credential').